taylor-schneider/ml-training-jupyter-notebooks/Machine Learning/MLOps/AI Studios/README.md

 - **Supported Frameworks** - A list of supported AI frameworks
 - **Scalable** - An indication of whether or not the solution can be scaled
 - **Service Provisioning** - An indication of whether or not the solution will provision services consumed by the orchestrated workflows
+- **Portable** - An indication of how easy the solution can be imported/exported from the tool and run without the AI studio
 - **Complete Documentation** - An indication of whether or not the documentation is completed and helpful
 - **License** - A list of applicable software licenses
 - **FOSS** - An indication of whether the software is free and open source